LINCOLN-PAGE

 Key Takeaways:

-• The Lincoln-Page LP-3 was the primary product of the Lincoln Aircraft Co., described as a three-seat, open-cockpit biplane.
+• The Lincoln-Page LP-3 was the principal aircraft of the Lincoln Aircraft Co., an open-cockpit biplane designed to seat three in tandem cockpits.

-• The LP-3 featured mixed construction with wooden wings and a steel-tube fuselage, designed with tandem cockpits.
+• It featured mixed construction, utilizing wooden wings and a steel-tube fuselage.

-• A related two-seat training biplane, known as the "Trainer," was also produced, typically utilizing the Curtiss OX-5 powerplant.
+• A related two-seat training biplane, known as the Trainer, was also produced, equipped with the Curtiss OX-5 engine.

 See a mistake?
 Contact us.